getmaxun/maxun_docs/docs/robot/options.md

 ![Maxun Robot Options](robot_options.png)

+## 1. Retrain
+An existing robot can be retrained.
+Read in detail here: <a href="/robot/robot-retrain">Retrain Robot. </a>

 ## 2. Edit

 An existing robot's name or limit can be changed.
 Limits are available only for robots performing Capture List action.